Chapter 2 - Engineering Controls

 2.1.2 Fume Hood Inspection and Testing Program

-- Verification of proper room pressurization;
+- Verification of basic airflow conditions and general room pressurization;

-Hood Housekeeping Score (HHS) | Reason for Concern |
+| Hood Housekeeping Score (HHS) | Reason for Concern |

-1 | Hood hibernated |
+| 1 | Hood hibernated (intentionally out of service) |

-3 | Hood on, but empty or being used for storage |
+| 3 | Hood on but empty or being used for storage |

-5 | Hood on and contamination evident |
+| 5 | Hood in use with contamination concerns |

-6 | Hood Decommissioned |
+| 6 | Hood decommissioned or removed from service |

 2.1.3 Installation of New Fume Hoods